Construction: Construction industry sectors

 The industry can also be classified into sectors or markets.
 For example, Engineering News-Record (ENR), a US-based construction trade magazine, has compiled and reported data about the size of design and construction contractors.
-In 2014, it split the data into nine market segments: transportation, petroleum, buildings, power, industrial, water, manufacturing, sewer/waste, telecom, hazardous waste, and a tenth category for other projects.
-ENR used data on transportation, sewer, hazardous waste and water to rank firms as heavy contractors.
+In 2014, it split the data into nine market segments: transportation, petroleum, buildings, power, industrial, water, manufacturing, sewage/waste, telecom, hazardous waste, and a tenth category for other projects.
+ENR used data on transportation, sewage, hazardous waste and water to rank firms as heavy contractors.

 The Standard Industrial Classification and the newer North American Industry Classification System classify companies that perform or engage in construction into three subsectors: building construction, heavy and civil engineering construction, and specialty trade contractors.
 There are also categories for professional services firms (e.g., engineering, architecture, surveying, project management).

 Building construction

 Building construction is the process of adding structures to areas of land, also known as real property sites.
 Typically, a project is instigated by or with the owner of the property (who may be an individual or an organisation); occasionally, land may be compulsorily purchased from the owner for public use.